The Daily Caller: Controversies

-The Daily Caller has been involved in a several controversial incidents.
-In 2012, The Daily Caller reporter Neil Munro interrupted remarks by President Barack Obama during a press conference.
-Obama said, "The next time I prefer you let me finish my statements before you ask a question".
-Cutting off Munro's reply, Obama said, "I didn't ask for an argument."
-Munro's interruption of remarks by the president was widely considered a startling breach of etiquette.
-Editor-in-chief Tucker Carlson defended Munro's heckling, saying "As a general matter, reporters are there to ask [questions]" and that he was "proud" of Munro.
-In a statement, Munro claimed that his intention was to ask questions after the president made his remarks, and that he misjudged when the president was closing.
-"I timed the question believing the president was closing his remarks, because naturally I have no intention of interrupting the President of the United States.
-I know he rarely takes questions before walking away from the podium.
-When I asked the question as he finished his speech, he turned his back on the many reporters, and walked away while I and at least one other reporter asked questions".
+The Daily Caller has been involved in several controversial incidents.
 In March 2015, The Daily Caller columnist Mickey Kaus quit after editor Tucker Carlson refused to run a column critical of Fox News coverage of the immigration policy debate.
-Carlson, who works for Fox News, reportedly did not want The Daily Caller publishing criticism of a firm that employed him.
+Carlson, who worked for Fox News at the time, reportedly did not want The Daily Caller publishing criticism of a firm that employed him.

 In January 2017, The Daily Caller posted a video which encouraged violence against protesters.
 The footage showed a car driving into demonstrators, with the headline "Here's A Reel of Cars Plowing Through Protesters Trying to Block the Road".
 The video clip was set to a cover of the Ludacris song "Move Bitch".
-The video clip drew attention in August 2017 after a white supremacist murdered one counter-protestor and injured 35 more by intentionally driving a car into them at the Unite the Right rally in Charlottesville, Virginia.
+The video clip drew attention in August 2017 after a white supremacist murdered one counter-protester and injured 35 more by intentionally driving a car into them at the Unite the Right rally in Charlottesville, Virginia.
 After the video attracted attention, The Daily Caller deleted it from its website.

 In 2018, The Daily Caller was the first news outlet to report on Stefan Halper, a confidential FBI source, and his interactions with Trump campaign advisors Carter Page and George Papadopoulos.
 Papadopoulos later pleaded guilty to lying to the FBI about campaign matters.
 Page became the subject of surveillance warrants issued by the United States Foreign Intelligence Surveillance Court regarding contacts with Russian intelligence officials.
 Other news outlets confirmed Halper's identity but did not report his identity because US intelligence officials warned that it would endanger him and his contacts.